learn-co-students/applying-gradient-descent-lab-flatiron-labs/README.md

 movies[0]['budget']
 ```

-It takes some time to figure out the number above is 13 million.
+It takes some time to figure out if the number above is 13 million.
 It would be frustrating to count all of the zeros whenever we come across another set of movie budgets and revenues.

 To make things simpler, let's divide both our budget and revenue numbers for each movie by 1 million.
 It will make some of our future calculations easier to interpret.
 The attributes that we can scale down are `budget`, `budget_2013$`, `domgross`, `domgross_2013$`, `intgross`, and `intgross_2013$`.